Ascidiacea: Phylogeny

-The ascidians were on morphological evidence treated as sister to the Thaliacea and Appendicularia, but molecular evidence has suggested that ascidians could be polyphyletic within the Tunicata, as shown in the following cladogram.
+The ascidians were on morphological evidence treated as sister to the Thaliacea and Larvacea, but molecular evidence has suggested that ascidians could be polyphyletic within the Tunicata, as shown in the following cladogram.

-In 2017 and 2018, two studies were published, which suggested an alternate phylogeny, placing Appendicularia as sister to the rest of Tunicata, and Thaliacea nested inside Ascidiacea.
+In 2017 and 2018, two studies were published, which suggested an alternate phylogeny, placing Larvacea as sister to the rest of Tunicata, and Thaliacea nested inside Ascidiacea.
 A grouping of Thaliacea and Ascidiacea to the exclusion of Appendicularia had already been suggested for a long time, under the name of Acopa.
 Brusca et al. treat Ascidiacea as a monophyletic group including pelagic Thaliacea.

 Uses

 Sea pineapple (hoya) served raw as sashimi.

 Culinary

 Various ascidians are eaten by humans around the world as delicacies.

 Sea pineapple (Halocynthia roretzi) is cultivated in Japan (hoya, maboya) and Korea (meongge).
 When served raw, they have a chewy texture and peculiar flavor likened to "rubber dipped in ammonia" which has been attributed to a naturally occurring chemical known as cynthiaol.
+Sea peach (Halocynthia aurantium) and false sea squirt (Halocynthia hilgendorfi) are also eaten in Korea, where they are known as bidan meongge (silk meongge) and dol meonggae (stone meongge) respectively.
 Styela clava is farmed in parts of Korea where it is known as mideoduk and is added to various seafood dishes such as agujjim.
 Tunicate bibimbap is a specialty of Geoje Island, not far from Masan.

 Microcosmus species from the Mediterranean Sea are eaten in France (figue de mer, violet), Italy (limone di mare, uova di mare) and Greece (fouska, φούσκα), for example, raw with lemon, or in salads with olive oil, lemon and parsley.

 The piure (Pyura chilensis) is used in the cuisine of Chile – it is consumed both raw and in seafood stews similar to bouillabaisse.

 Pyura praeputialis is known as cunjevoi in Australia.
-It was once used as a food source by Aboriginal people living around Botany Bay, but is now used mainly for fishing bait.
+It was once used as a food source by Australian Aborigines living around Botany Bay, but is now used mainly for fishing bait.

 Ciona is being developed in Norway as a potential substitute meat protein, after processing to remove its 'marine taste' and to make its texture less 'squid-like'.